Wisconsin has a robust population of white-tailed deer, with an estimated population of 1.6 million deer in 2023. (Wisconsin DNR,

 Deer-vehicle crashes are a major safety concern for Wisconsin motorists.
-Average annual reported crash data shows between 15,000 and 19,000 deer are killed annually by vehicles on Wisconsin roadways.
+There are 15,000 to 19,000 deer crashes annually on Wisconsin roadways.
 With abundant deer, motorists should be aware of the potential for deer to cross roadways at any time.
 Most deer-vehicle collisions occur during October and November when deer are active during the breeding phase; however, collisions occur year around.
 Taking precautions such as driving slower during the evening and nighttime hours and scanning roadsides for deer can help prevent collisions.

 Wisconsin's CKD program